I want to be upfront with you…

-Acting out a sexuality or gender and/or living in a body that feels wrong can lead many people to adopt a life that they think is in line with other's expectations.
+Acting out a particular orientation or gender identity and/or living in a body that feels wrong can lead many people to adopt a life that they think is in line with other’s expectations.

-Many follow the traditional heterosexual marriage path in the hope that everything will somehow work itself out.
-They may be hiding their true identity not only from others but also from themselves (see: My partner is bisexual).
+Many follow the traditional marriage path in the hope that everything will somehow work itself out.
+They may be hiding their true identity not only from others but also from themselves (see: My partner has changed gender identity).
 Ultimately, they feel so miserable that they embark on illicit affairs.
 Often this is to test what it would be like to be in a relationship with someone of their preferred gender.

 This is when one partner is determined to play the field.
 They are searching for an easy target.
 They have the ability to build rapport with others quickly and overall they possess a feeling of entitlement.

 For information about what that entails, see this article on verywellmind.com